CAS-CS/cas-cs.github.io/Lectures/IOT/May_3_webserver.md

 > One of the great qualities of this protocol is that it replaced complicated and heavy displays, with user friendly web pages.

 ---
+# Functions of a Web Server

+1. Web servers store and configure all website data.
+This is done to protect data from unauthorized users.
+1. Web servers have the prime responsibility to enable accessibility to hosted websites.
+This includes the availability of back-end database server services and more.
+1. When potential clients around the globe are trying to access your website, your website’s web server would serve them accordingly.
+Such potential clients and visitors are known as end users and their access requests are known as end-user requests.
+1. Web servers help in controlling the bandwidth; they are equipped to minimize excess network traffic, thus regulating the overall traffic in the network. *This feature of web servers prevents downtime to a great extent.
+Downtime is usually caused by surplus web traffic.*
+1. The presence of a web server enables the creation of dynamic web pages in popular scripting languages such as Perl, Ruby, Python, and others.

+---

 # How does it work?

-The browser sends a request to the server who searches the demanded page and returns it to the browser for the user.
+A web browser uses HTTP to request a file hosted on a web server.
+The HTTP server accepts this request, finds the file, and then sends it back to the browser using HTTP.

+###  Steps involved in the process:
+* A user specifies the URL they want to access in the address bar.
+* The browser fetches the IP address of the domain name.
+This would take the web browser to the web server.
+* The browser requests the file from the web server using HTTP.
+* The web server will send back the requested file via HTTP.
+If, in case, the file does not exist, an error message will be sent.
+* The browser displays the web page.

 > The request will consist of information about the kind of browser that is used, about the computer or about the document requested.

-It will have a method, a URL, a query string and the upload body in case you want data to be sent to the server.
+It will have a **method**, a **URL**, a **query string** and the **upload body** in case you want data to be sent to the server.

+### Response Status

-* The **response will** include the status, which tells the browser if the page was found or not
+* The **response will** include the status, which tells the browser if the page was found or not.

-> (the errors among the 400s are about a not found page, 300 are redirections and 200s are confirmations of the page being found).
+> 400s are about a not found page,
+> 300 are redirections and
+> 200s are confirmations of the page being found.

 [](https://ocw.cs.pub.ro/courses/_media/iot2015/courses/picture1.png?cache=&w=827&h=306&tok=dcc09f)